-A specialized kind of care for those facing a life-limiting illness, their families and their caregivers that:
+Hospice is specialized type of care for those facing a life-limiting illness, their families and their caregivers.

-- addresses the physical needs of patients and their emotional, social and spiritual needs
+- Hospice care addresses the patient’s physical, emotional, social and spiritual needs.

-- takes place in the patient’s home or in a home-like setting
+- Hospice care takes place in the patient’s home or in a home-like setting.

-- concentrates on making patients as free of pain and as comfortable as they want to be so they can make the most of the time that remains
+- Hospice care concentrates on managing a patient’s pain and other symptoms so that the patient may live as comfortable as possible and make the most of the time that remains.

-- believes the quality of life to be as important as length of life
+- Hospice care believes the quality of life to be as important as length of life

 Is hospice for those with cancer only?